sunyu912/cm2-roblox3/Deprecated Lessons/Lesson Plan 01.md

 * Learn about AI and how it creates a dynamic gameplay in Roblox
-* Introduce Roblox’s Pathfinding service
+* Introduce Roblox's Pathfinding service
 * Create a script that visualizes the path

 <h2>Preparation</h2>